davideferrari92/multiobjective_symbolic_regression/README.md

 Once sorted the entire population of ```2N``` elements (original population + the offsprings), we simply discard the less performing ```N``` elements, propagating to the next generation only the bst ```N```.
 A well perfroming training process sorts some of the new offsprings in the higher part of the ranking to report an improvement of the predictive performance generation after generation.

-At the end of training, the first pareto front contains the
+At the end of training, the first pareto front contains the individuals that are not worse that any one else in the population and are therefore equally optimal for the task.
+We can identify the most balanced individual as the one closest to the origin of the fitness functions space.

 The algorithm is depicted in the figure below.